malcprentice/malcprentice.github.io/Project-BookSummary.md

 ## Step 1: Homework 1 - get a book and read it
 * Must be fiction
 * Must be a graded reader
+    * You can check your level [here](http://www.macmillanreaders.com/level-test/)
+    * Or just start reading - if there are many words you do not know, go down a level
     * You can find them in the library
-    * You can find them online (I will share how in class)
+    * You can find them [online](https://elib.maruzen.co.jp/elib/html/BookList?11)
+        * Search for your level word
+        * e.g. "Beginner", "Elementary" or "Pre-intermediate"
-* Read it and take notes.
+* Read the book and take notes.
+* Try to finish the book this week, but if you don't it's OK.
 * Prepare to answer the questions below

 ## Step 2: In class, ASK your partners about their book
 Ask and answer as many of these questions as you can: